OpenAstronomy/python-3-for-scientists/python3_user_features.rst

         ^
     SyntaxError: invalid character in identifier

-Use caution if you're planning to share your code, though, as it's fairly easy to produce illegible code this way.
-One nice use case is for mathematical
+One nice use case is for mathematical notation:
-notation:

 .. code-block:: python